QuantEcon/lecture-python.myst/_sources/rational_expectations.md

 ## Overview

-This lecture introduces the concept of *rational expectations equilibrium*.
+This lecture introduces the concept of a *rational expectations equilibrium*.

-To illustrate it, we describe a linear quadratic version of a famous and important model due to Lucas and Prescott {cite}`LucasPrescott1971`.
+To illustrate it, we describe a linear quadratic version of a  model due to Lucas and Prescott {cite}`LucasPrescott1971`.

-This 1971 paper is one of a small number of research articles that kicked off the *rational expectations revolution*.
+This 1971 paper is one of a small number of research articles that ignited the *rational expectations revolution*.

 We follow Lucas and Prescott by employing a setting that is readily "Bellmanized" (i.e., capable of being formulated in terms of dynamic programming problems).

-Because we use linear quadratic setups for demand and costs, we can adapt the LQ programming techniques described in {doc}`this lecture <lqcontrol>`.
+Because we use linear quadratic setups for demand and costs, we can deploy the LQ programming techniques described in {doc}`this lecture <lqcontrol>`.

-We will learn about how a representative agent's problem differs from a planner's, and how a planning problem can be used to compute rational expectations quantities.
+We will learn about how a representative agent's problem differs from a planner's, and how a planning problem can be used to compute  quantities and prices in a rational expectations equilibrium.

 We will also learn about how a rational expectations equilibrium can be characterized as a [fixed point](https://en.wikipedia.org/wiki/Fixed_point_%28mathematics%29) of a mapping from a *perceived law of motion* to an *actual law of motion*.